1998 Major League Baseball postseason: (1) Atlanta Braves vs. (4) Chicago Cubs

 This was the first postseason meeting between the Braves and Cubs.
 The Braves swept the Cubs to advance to the NLCS for a record seventh year in a row.

 John Smoltz pitched seven shutout innings as the Braves blew out the Cubs in Game 1.
-In Game 2, the only extra inning contest of the series, the Braves prevailed off an RBI single from Chipper Jones in the bottom of the tenth to take a 2–0 series lead to Chicago.
-The Braves took Game 3 by a 6–2 score to advance.
+In Game 2, the only extra inning contest of the series, the Braves prevailed off an RBI single from Chipper Jones in the bottom of the tenth to take a 2–0 series lead headed to Wrigley Field.
 In Game 3, the Braves took an early 1-0 lead, and then sealed their victory in the top of the eighth thanks to a grand slam by Eddie Pérez.

 Both teams would meet again in the postseason in the NLDS in 2003, where the Cubs returned the favor to win their first postseason series since 1908.